taravatp/Genetic-Optimization-Algorithms-from-Scratch/README.md

 2. Each gene is a real valued number in a specified boundar.
 3. Calculating the fitness of each chromose based on the value of our target function (Sphere, Bent Cigar, Rastrigins or Ackley).
 4. Choosing parents based on the Roulette-wheel method.
+5. Applying one point cross over.
+6. Applying mutation by changing the value of a gene to a valid number by a probabilty.

+# Results of the Basic Genetic Algorithm: